 Malaga is a city, port and vacation resort on the Mediterranean coast in Southern Spain and the gateway to not only the Costa del Sol but also Andalusia on Spain holidays.
-This vibrant cosmopolitan city is blessed with sunshine and an excellent quality of life.
+This vibrant cosmopolitan city is blessed with sunshine and excellent quality of life.
 Malaga has a lively nightlife, museums and exceptional seafood restaurants all located along wide boulevards, swaying palm trees and beautiful beaches.
-The Moors occupied Malaga until the mid fifteenth Century, after which it became one of the most important merchant centres in the Iberian Peninsula.
+The Moors occupied Malaga until the mid-fifteenth century, after which it became one of the most important merchant centres in the Iberian Peninsula.

-The area boasts one of the highest concentrations of world class golf courses and is often nicknamed “The Costa del Golf”.
+The area boasts one of the highest concentrations of world-class golf courses and is often nicknamed “The Costa del Golf”.
 Not too far away is Marbella’s Puerto Banus resort, both very trendy and chic.
-Nearby are the beautiful Alameda Gardens and just outside the city on the way to Antequera one can discover the extensive botanical collection of Jardines de la Concepcion.
+Nearby is the beautiful Alameda Gardens and just outside the city on the way to Antequera, one can discover the extensive botanical collection of Jardines de la Concepcion.

 Consider an additional stopover to your Spain vacation at one of Goway's other European destinations.
 You can choose from a Paris vacation, a London vacation or an Amsterdam vacation.
 This can be done stopping over en route to or from Spain.